 Some documents are incompatible with sensitivity labels because of features such as password-protection, shared workbooks, or content that includes ActiveX controls.
 Other reasons are documented in Troubleshoot co-authoring in Office.
 For these documents, you see a message UPLOAD FAILED and should select the Discard Changes option.
 Until this issue is addressed, do not label these documents that are identified with this failure message.

 Office apps for iOS and Android are not supported.

 How to enable co-authoring for files with sensitivity labels

 Turning on this setting is a one-way action.
-While the feature is in preview, test it only in a non-production environment and only after you have read and understood the metadata changes, prerequisites, limitations, and any known issues documented on this page.
+While the feature is in preview, enable it only after you have read and understood the metadata changes, prerequisites, limitations, and any known issues documented on this page.

-Sign in to the Microsoft 365 compliance center as a global admin for your test tenant, using the following link:
+Sign in to the Microsoft 365 compliance center as a global admin for your tenant.

-Wait 24 hours for this setting to replicate across your environment before you test this new feature for co-authoring.
+Wait 24 hours for this setting to replicate across your environment before you use this new feature for co-authoring.

 Contact Support if you need to disable this feature